 General Information of the Building Department

-The Township received a total of $385,408 in revenue from various permits and fees, and Department personnel performed inspections from the following Building Department activities:
+The Township received a total of $342,763 in revenue from various permits and fees, and the Department personnel performed inspections from the following Building Department activities:

-An ongoing project, the effort to catalog historic Building Department records, continued throughout 2000.
+In conjunction with this increase in new construction data, the effort to catalog historic Building Department records continued.
+Summer work study program students have been utilized effectively in the progress of this task.
 Many residents and design professionals have enjoyed the benefits of this project through the retrieval of past permit information and plans.
-This project will be ongoing through 2001 as well.

 It administers the Township zoning ordinances and supervises all inspections as may be required to administer and enforce the applicable provisions of the Township Code.